lmc2179/lmc2179.github.io/drafts/opinionated_dowhy.md

 * Econometric analysis
 * Regression

+Then represent it as networkx, maybe also summarize with a single number related to the arrow strength or elasticity or coefficient or interventional_samples

 # An example workflow and library: DoWhy

 DoWhy close reading - "An opinionated introduction to DoWhy"